 From among the soil-related provisions and principles in the CBD, the International Soil Biodiversity Initiative most explicitly "calls upon" parties to integrate the conservation and sustainable use of soil biodiversity into their national biodiversity strategies.
-However, parties have, for the most part, failed to follow through.243 Only a small number of governments and international organisations have actually adopted the initiative and have subsequently developed national or international soil biodiversity activities.244 This is reflected in the widespread absence of information on soil biodiversity related measures in the national biodiversity strategies and action plans (NBSAP).
-While over the past years, the NBSAP have catalysed action as well as specific policy-making among others on agricultural biodiversity,245 a synthesis of NBSAPs produced in 2015 for the CBD Secretariat does not mention soils.246
+However, parties have, for the most part, failed to follow through.
+Only a small number of governments and international organisations have actually adopted the initiative and have subsequently developed national or international soil biodiversity activities.
+In the widespread absence of information on soil biodiversity related measures in the national biodiversity strategies and action plans (NBSAP).
+While over the past years, the NBSAP have catalysed action as well as specific policy-making among others on agricultural biodiversity, a synthesis of NBSAPs produced in 2015 for the CBD Secretariat does not mention soils.

-Nor does soil or related issues (such as erosion or pollution from excess nutrients) feature prominently in National Reports that parties are obliged to submit to the CBD.247 Only a synthesis of the 3rd
+Nor does soil or related issues (such as erosion or pollution from excess nutrients) feature prominently in National Reports that parties are obliged to submit to the CBD.
+247 Only a synthesis of the 3^{rd}